Revelation 14

 • Urges men to fear & worship the true God, rather than the beast.

-The basis of the message is that God is Creator & Judge.
+The essence of the message is that the God, who is the Creator of all, is about to exercise judgment.

 14:8 And there followed another angel, saying, {angel #2 in this chapter}